 - San Diego – the oldest mall in Medellín.

 - Puerta del Norte – the largest and most popular mall in Bello

-- La Central – the only Western-style mall in Buenos Aires and Medellín’s newest mall
+- La Central – the only Western-style mall in the Buenos Aires comuna in Medellín

-Also, we included San Diego in our article about the 12 best malls in Medellín.
+Also, we included San Diego mall in our article about the 13 best malls in Medellín.